-PHILADELPHIA — The Perelman School of Medicine at the University of Pennsylvania has ranked second among the nation's research-oriented medical schools, according to the annual survey by U.S. News & World Report.
-This marks the 15th consecutive year that the School of Medicine has ranked as one of the top five medical schools in the United States.
+PHILADELPHIA — For the 17th year in a row, the Perelman School of Medicine at the University of Pennsylvania has ranked among the top five medical schools in the United States.
+According to the annual survey by U.S. News & World Report, the School of Medicine is ranked #4 in the country.

-The Perelman School of Medicine also ranked among the nation's top medical schools in five areas of specialty training, including Pediatrics (#2), Women's Health (#4), Internal Medicine (#5), Drug/Alcohol Abuse (#5), and AIDS (#9).
+The Perelman School of Medicine also ranked among the nation's top medical schools in four areas of specialty training, including a first place ranking in Pediatrics, Drug/Alcohol Abuse (#4), Women's Health (#5), and Internal Medicine (#5).
+The School of Medicine is also #13 in the rankings of Primary Care schools.

-The complete survey is available online, and will be on newsstands April 3.
+The complete results of the survey are available online.
 For more information on the Perelman School of Medicine, see our annual Facts and Figures information.

 Penn Medicine is one of the world's leading academic medical centers, dedicated to the related missions of medical education, biomedical research, and excellence in patient care.
 Penn Medicine consists of the Raymond and Ruth Perelman School of Medicine at the University of Pennsylvania (founded in 1765 as the nation's first medical school) and the University of Pennsylvania Health System, which together form a $5.3 billion enterprise.